 Enter Behere, a flexible lifestyle service that helps women live and work from cities around the world.
 Behere takes the guesswork out of relocating your life, providing everything from help with housing to letter templates that will help get your boss on board.
 In this interview, CEO of Behere, Meesen Brown, speaks about the benefits of working remotely and the nuances of turning this seemingly far-fetched dream into a reality.

-Meesen Brown: I truly believe great work can be done from anywhere and we shouldn’t have to choose between having a career that we love and living a life that inspires us.
+Meesen Brown (MB): I truly believe great work can be done from anywhere and we shouldn’t have to choose between having a career that we love and living a life that inspires us.
 After beginning my career in the corporate world, I quickly realized it was not for me.
 I began working remotely and traveling and while it was rewarding, it was challenging to find work-life balance and I found myself struggling to build a supportive foundation (ie. best apartment, workspace, fitness classes, support group, cafés, etc.) for my life in each new city.

 I met numerous women dealing with the same challenges and my inbox was always flooded with messages from women asking me how I was making my lifestyle possible.
 I knew I needed to get involved.
 I launched Behere in September 2017 with a mission to empower women to embrace flexibility to create a lifestyle that better fits their needs and wants.